mahesarya/mahesarya/README.md

 ### Hi there 👋
 I’m a Computer Science Engineering graduate of 2018 batch.
-I come with an experience of working with different technologies including Data Science, Machine Learning and Web Development with Flask Framework.
+I come with an experience of working with different technologies including Data Science, Machine Learning and Web Development with Flask and Django Framework.

 In the past, I have worked with **AAP**(Aam Aadmi Party) as a Data Analyst intern,***Delhi***.